MINIMALIST LIFESTYLE TIPS: HOW TO EMBRACE MINIMALIST LIVING EVERY DAY

 Goals that don’t align with your life and what you want from it make for a cluttered mind.
 Make sure that your goals are meaningful and support you to get the most out of life.

-11. Invest in memories
+11. Invest in memories and experiences

 The minimalist lifestyle encourages one to buy less and own less but this doesn’t mean don’t spend money where it matters.
-Create memories and live fully in the present by making the most of experiences and activities that give you joy and happiness.

 12. Give everything a home